Today I’m sharing how to make blackout curtains.

 These were pretty simple to make once we figured out our game plan on how we were going to sew them.
 I tried my best to show the steps with photos but it was kind of hard because we were dealing with so much fabric.

-Here’s everything that I to make these blackout curtains:
+Here’s everything I used to make these blackout curtains:

 6 yards of fabric … the fabric I used can be found HERE